From Russia with money: Silicon Valley distances itself from oligarchs

 “The Russian economy being so much smaller, they have not been nearly as active as China has been,” Brown added.

 The opacity of Russian money in Silicon Valley has made it harder for start-up founders, venture capitalists and even federal officials to determine the penetration by the Kremlin and its allies into the American start-up ecosystem.
-Unlike Saudi Arabia, which operates prominent state-backed funds and companies in Silicon Valley, there are only a handful of venture capital funds with overt ties to Russia.
+Unlike Saudi Arabia, which invests through prominent state-backed funds, there are only a handful of venture capital funds with overt ties to Russia.

 Instead, money is more likely to flow indirectly into companies or funds that then invest in venture capital firms, said Jim Lewis, director at the strategic technologies program at the Center for Strategic and International Studies, a think tank.
 That makes it difficult for companies to know if they are getting funding from Russian oligarchs or Russian government sources.